s-panferov/awesome-typescript-loader/README.md

 ## Unstable TypeScript warning

-**Right now this library works only with the master branch of the TypeScript compiler and will continue to track it until TypeScript 1.5 release.**
+**Right now this library works only with the TypeScript 1.5-alfa compiler.

 ## Installation